zilkey/auto_tagger/README.md

 ### Cpistano-ext multistage support

-If you use capistanoext multistage, you can use autotagger.
+If you use capistano-ext multistage, you can use auto_tagger.

     set :autotagger_stages, [:ci, :staging, :production]
     set :stages, [:staging, :production]
     set :default_stage, :staging
     require 'capistrano/ext/multistage'

-Then, in each of your stage files, you need to add:

-    set :current_stage, :production

-Once I figure out how to auto-detect stages, I'll add support for that too.
+When you deploy, autotagger will auto-detect your current stage.

 ### release_tagger:set_branch